 Who gives guidance?
 The R&D administration and head of research group

-- The head of research group and/or the R&D administration can assist the project manager regarding the contents of the notification form, depending on competence.
-NSD also provides guidance on their website.
+The head of research group and/or the R&D administration can assist the project manager regarding the contents of the notification form, depending on competence.

 - For student projects, the supervisor is the project manager and he/she is responsible for ensuring that the student is doing the right thing.
 The supervisor must have a copy of the letter/e-mail sent to the student.